darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 "Fundamentally, life itself is free".<br>
 — darnrain<br>

+"The more mistakes we make, the more we learn.
+The more we learn, the more mistakes we make".
+— darnrain<br>

 “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth”<br>
 — Sir Arthur Conan Doyle<br>